Budapest to host 2022 Europa League final

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-AMSTERDAN: The 2022 Europa League final will be played in Budapest, UEFA announced Monday following an executive committee meeting in Amsterdam.
+AMSTERDAM: The 2022 Europa League final will be played in Budapest, UEFA announced on Monday following an executive committee meeting in Amsterdam.

+This season’s Europa League final will be played in the Polish city of Gdansk, while Sevilla’s Ramon Sanchez Pizjuan stadium was selected in September to host the 2021 final.UEFA had already announced the 2021 Champions League will be played in Saint Petersburg, with Munich awarded the 2022 showpiece and the 2023 final being given to Wembley.This season’s final of Europe’s premier club competition will be played in Istanbul.

-AMSTERDAN: The 2022 Europa League final will be played in Budapest, UEFA announced Monday following an executive committee meeting in Amsterdam.
+AMSTERDAM: The 2022 Europa League final will be played in Budapest, UEFA announced on Monday following an executive committee meeting in Amsterdam.